We likely have a desire to “feel great” more often than not.

 If you feel loved, you will always be able to find someone who is loved more.

 If you are wealthy, there will always be someone better off financially.

 Someone will be prettier, healthier, more educated, and better at playing checkers.

-Comparison is a nearly impossible game to win and if you do, it’s a hallow victory.
+Comparison is a nearly impossible game to win; if you do, it’s a hollow victory.